Port forwarding or port address translation (PAT) is a method of altering the destination port of traffic by using a forward proxy.

 Here is an architectural diagram of the setup we’ve just constructed:

-Once the networking is configured properly, we can deploy and configure the Port Forward Server appliance.
+Once the networking is configured properly, we can deploy and configure the Multi-Port Forward Server appliance.

-Steps to deploy the Port Forward Server are as follows:
+Steps to deploy the Multi-Port Forward Server are as follows:

-- Deploy the Port Forward Server appliance from the AWS marketplace into your public subnet
+- Deploy the AWS Multi-Port Forward Server (or alternatively, a single AWS Port Forward Server) appliance from the marketplace into your public subnet

-- Update the source port (SPORT), destination port (DPORT), and the destination host (DHOST)
+- Update the corresponding source ports (SPORT), destination ports (DPORT), and the destination hosts (DHOST)

 - Save the portforward.config file